Lou Leon Guerrero: Nursing career

+Early political career

+Leon Guerrero served as a senator of the 23rd, 24th, 26th, 27th, and the 28th sessions of the Guam Legislature.
+Leon Guerrero authored the public law which created the Healthy Futures Fund, which currently funds medical care and cancer research in Guam.
+In addition, she introduced and secured the passage of the Natasha Protection Act, which regulates public smoking.

 Entry to the Guam Legislature (1995–1999)

 23rd Guam Legislature

 Lou Leon Guerrero first ran to become senator in the Guam Legislature in 1994.
 Leon Guerrero advanced to the general election after having placed 9th, with 10,611 votes, in a field of 30 candidates in the Democratic Party of Guam's legislative primary election held on September 3, 1994.
 Leon Guerrero won election, receiving 20,168 votes and placing 9th in the general election on November 8, 1994.

 Leon Guerrero was inaugurated to serve in the 23rd Guam Legislature on Monday, January 2, 1995.
 During her first term in the Guam Legislature, Leon Guerrero was in the majority and sponsored or co-sponsored 18 public laws.

 24th Guam Legislature

 Lou Leon Guerrero ran for reelection into the 24th Guam Legislature in 1996.
-Leon Guerrero advanced to the general election after having placed 12th, with 10,185 votes, in a field of 31 candidates in the democratic primary election of September 7, 1996.
+She advanced to the general election after having placed 12th, with 10,185 votes, in a field of 31 candidates in the democratic primary election of September 7, 1996.
 She won reelection, receiving 20,050 votes and placing 8th in the general election on November 5, 1996.
 As a minority member of the 24th Guam Legislature, Leon Guerrero sponsored or cosponsored 6 public laws.